 7. Transfer the frozen lemon zest discs to a plastic freezer bag.

-freezer bag with lemon zest - lemon peel benefits
+A freezer bag filled with lemon zest.

 How Do You Use Lemon Zest?